SimeonAT/simeonat.github.io/src/content/blog/backup-repos-gitea-docker/index.md

 ## The Root Problem

-Before I could find a solution for this problem, I first needed to investigate *why* this isue was happening: what is the root cause of the problem that results in the error message: `The Git data underlying repository cannot be read`.
+Before I could find a solution for this problem, I first needed to investigate *why* this issue was happening: what is the root cause of the problem that results in the error message `The Git data underlying repository cannot be read`.

 My research on this problem led me to a Github Gist titled [**Restoring Git Repositories on a Gitea Instance: A Step-by-Step Guide**](https://gist.github.com/HWiese1980/2548e5c150d73d6a55bf52530f11d2d3), written